 10. Matt Damon: Eurotrip (2004)

-What makes this cameo so strange is that it happened during the peak of Damon’s career and Eurotrip was a total box office bomb.
-It’s probably a film you saw late at night after a few beers on one of the lesser loved cable channels, making Damon’s brief appearance as a cocky pop-punk lead singer performing a song about his “sex puppet” all the more surprising and weird.
+What makes this cameo so strange is that it happened during the peak of Matt Damon’s stardom, even though Eurotrip was a box office bomb.
+It’s probably a film you saw late at night after a few beers on one of the lesser loved cable channels, making Damon’s brief appearance as a cocky pop-punk lead singer performing a song about his “sex puppet” all the more surprising & weird.

 9. Johnny Depp: 21 Jump Street (2012)

-Long before he became the sort of troubling Hollywood superstar who can assuredly drop a cool $100,000 on wine every month, Depp (Sweeney Todd) starred in the original TV incarnation of 21 Jump Street during the late 80s, making his appearance in the irreverent 2012 movie reboot all the more fun.
+Long before he became the Hollywood titan who can assuredly drop a cool $100,000 on wine every month, Depp (Sweeney Todd) starred in the original TV incarnation of 21 Jump Street during the late 80s.
+This connection made his appearance in the irreverent 2012 reboot all the more fun.
 Playing yet another undercover cop, his reveal is made all the more hilarious by how quickly he’s killed.

 7. Tom Cruise, Gwyneth Paltrow, Kevin Spacey, Danny DeVito, and Steven Spielberg: Austin Powers in Goldmember (2002)

 This Russian doll moment gave audiences a big-budget movie within a big-budget movie and saw Cruise (Top Gun) depicting Powers, Paltrow (Iron Man) playing the token hot spy babe, and Spacey perfectly portraying Dr. Evil.
-Naturally DeVito (Batman Returns) plays Mini Me and Spielberg (Ready Player One) is the director of this hilarious monstrosity in this brief but brilliant cameo set.
+Naturally DeVito (Batman Returns) plays Mini Me and Spielberg (Ready Player One) is the director of this hilarious monstrosity.

 6. Channing Tatum: This is the End (2013)

-All butt-fucking jokes aside (seriously – gay sex punchlines are tired as hell), the revelation that Tatum is now Danny McBride’s post-apocalyptic gimp on a leash is easily the most enjoyable surprise cameo in a movie stacked with them.
+All butt jokes aside (seriously – gay sex punchlines are tired as hell), the revelation that Tatum is now Danny McBride’s post-apocalyptic gimp on a leash is easily the most enjoyable cameo in a film stacked with them.

 5. Tom Cruise: Tropic Thunder (2008)

-We could honestly watch Cruise dance to Flo Rider in any and every one of his films.
-Why isn’t that a thing?
+Cruise absolutely steals the show with this hilarious & nearly unrecognizable cameo.
+We could honestly watch this star dance to Flo Rida in each & every one of his films.
+Why isn’t that a common thing?

 4. Anna Faris: Keanu (2016)